npgsql/doc/conceptual/Npgsql/diagnostics/metrics.md

-# Metrics with event counters
+# OpenTelemetry Metrics

 Npgsql supports reporting aggregated metrics which provide snapshots on its state and activities at a given point.
-These can be especially useful for diagnostics issues such as connection leaks, or doing general performance analysis Metrics are reported via the standard .NET event counters feature; it's recommended to read [this blog post](https://devblogs.microsoft.com/dotnet/introducing-diagnostics-improvements-in-net-core-3-0/) for a quick overview of how counters work.
+These can be especially useful for diagnostics issues such as connection leaks, or doing general performance analysis Metrics are reported via the standard .NET System.Diagnostics.Metrics API; [see these docs](https://learn.microsoft.com/dotnet/core/diagnostics/metrics) for more details.
+The Npgsql metrics implement the experimental [OpenTelemetry semantic conventions for database metrics](https://opentelemetry.io/docs/specs/semconv/database/database-metrics/) - adding some additional useful ones - and will evolve as that specification stabilizes.

-To collect event counters, [install the `dotnet-counters` tool](https://docs.microsoft.com/dotnet/core/diagnostics/dotnet-counters).
+> [!NOTE]
+> Npgsql versions before 8.0, as well as TFMs under net6.0, emit metrics via the older Event Counters API instead of the new OpenTelemetry ones.

+Metrics are usually collected and processed via tools such as [Prometheus](https://prometheus.io), and plotted on dashboards via tools such as [Grafana](https://grafana.com).
+Configuring .NET to emit metrics to these tools is beyond the scope of this documentation, but you can use the command-line tool `dotnet-counters` to quickly test Npgsql's support.
+To collect metrics via `dotnet-counters`, [install the `dotnet-counters` tool](https://docs.microsoft.com/dotnet/core/diagnostics/dotnet-counters).
 Then, find out your process PID, and run it as follows:

 ```output
 dotnet counters monitor Npgsql -p <PID>